-The website of a public safety agency may be the first point of contact a community member has when an issue arises or information is required.
+A public safety agency's website may be the first point of contact a community member has when an issue arises or information is required.
 Therefore, the websites of these agencies should provide relevant information in an easily accessible and flexible digital environment.
 This chart shows the percentage of public safety agencies in the community that have a website, compared to agencies in other Connected communities.